microsoft/CCF/doc/overview/consensus/index.rst

 Membership
 ~~~~~~~~~~

 Any node of the network is always in one of four membership states.
-When using One-transaction reconfiguration, the ``Learner`` and
+When using one-transaction reconfiguration, the ``Learner`` and
 ``RetirementInitiated`` states are not used and each node is either in the ``Active`` or ``Retired`` states.
 The dotted arrows in the
 state diagram indicate a transition on rollback: